osqp/osqp/docs/interfaces/python.rst

 Import
 ------
-The OSQP module is can be imported with
+The OSQP module can be imported with

 .. code:: python